Mandy Moore Says ‘This Is Us’ Is About To Get Really Dark, Warns Fans Of Heavy Episode Trilogy

 “My reaction of seeing the house for the first time was my genuine reaction to seeing it for the first time,” Moore told People.
 “I really didn’t take a peek before the camera was rolling.
 So it wasn’t super difficult to get into that frame of mind and tap into that raw emotion.”

-Based on Mandy Moore’s hints about the upcoming episodes of This Is Us, it sounds like viewers won’t have any problem tapping into raw emotion either.
+Based on Mandy Moore’s hints about the upcoming episodes of This Is Us, it sounds like viewers won’t have any problem tapping into raw emotions either.

 Take a look at the promo for the upcoming This Is Us episode trilogy.